julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Coaching & Accountability/Note.md

 - Anchor reflection in a specific event
 - Probe the student’s reasoning rather than accepting the first answer
 - Observe the student performing the task before diagnosing the problem
+- Teach the app before you coach the content — tool illiteracy masquerades as a learning gap

 ## Out